maxall41/mdsasa-bolt/README.md

 # ⚠️ A Note on Compatibility with mdakit_sasa

 Inferring the element of an atom can be quite complicated. mdsasa-bolt does it's best to match the freesasa element inference algorithm, but it may not always be accurate.
-We recommend test the output values of mdsasa-bolt against mdakit-sasa for your usecase before using it in production.
-We also recommend that you use input files with explicit element information whenever possible.
+Due to this we recommend that you use input files with explicit element information whenever possible.

 # License